jackie174/IV_Project/README.txt

 Tableau in Shiny App

 Welcome to our application!
 This app combines the power of Tableau with the flexibility of Shiny to provide an interactive experience.
-You can find Our App in https://github.com/jackie174/IV_Project.git
+You can find Our App at https://github.com/jackie174/IV_Project.git
 Features:

 Homepage: Built with Tableau, our homepage offers a visual overview of our data and insights.